euler-xyz/euler-contracts/docs/governance-action-validaton.md

 The following command is used with the filename from step 3 specified first, followed by filename of file from step 5 followed by a boolean indicating whether both files should be deleted after parsing them:
     `npx hardhat gov:forkHealthScoreDiff <step_3_file_name> <step_5_file_name> false`

-Note: at the end of this step, two output `.json` files are created.
+Note: at the end of this step, two output `.json` files are created in the project root folder.
 The first file `accountsAtRiskOfViolation.json` shows accounts that will not immediately be up for liquidation as a result of the governance action but are very close to or could be at risk of liquidation.

 The second file `accountsInViolation.json` shows accounts that will immediately be up for liquidation as a result of the governance action.